gilligan/nix-neovim-nightly/README.md

 $ nix-env -i -f https://github.com/gilligan/nix-neovim-nightly/tarball/master
 ```

+**NOTE**: neovim is installed as `nvim-nightly` since you might want to install it side by side with
+a stable neovim version.

 #### Cachix

 You can also make use of [cachix](https://cachix.org) if you want to avoid building anything